 TBI victims often lose consciousness after an accident, but it may take time before other symptoms appear.
 Symptoms can include mood or personality changes, loss of motor function, or even death.

-If a person’s actions or inaction causes harm to another, that person is responsible for the value of the victim’s injury.
+If a person’s action or inaction causes harm to another, the offender is responsible for the value of the victim’s injury.
 Common scenarios that may lead to TBI lawsuits include:

 Individuals have a duty to exercise reasonable care to prevent harm to others.
 If they fail in this duty of care, they may be considered negligent.
 When someone’s negligence causes others to become injured, courts may order the defendant to pay damages to the victim.